Sustainable PA Community Certification

-Mount Holly Springs Borough recognized as certified sustainable municipality
+Mount Holly Springs Borough recognized as a certified sustainable municipality

 The Sustainable Pennsylvania Community Certification, managed by the Pennsylvania Municipal League in partnership with Sustainable Pittsburgh, is designed for municipalities that are working to save money, conserve resources, and serve vibrant communities.
 The certification is implemented statewide, recognizing boroughs, Boroughs, cities, and home rule municipalities across the Commonwealth.
 The Pennsylvania Municipal League and Sustainable Pittsburgh applaud municipalities for their demonstrated commitment and sustainability performance.